 Referring a student

-UMKC’s Counseling Center is dedicated to helping students achieve academic success, personal growth and balance in their lives.
-However, there are many students who do not know of our services are too embarrassed to seek the Center’s services alone, even when help is needed.
-If you are a faculty or staff member and concerned about a student’s well-being, refer the student to the Counseling Center.
+UMKC’s Counseling Services is dedicated to helping students achieve academic success, personal growth and balance in their lives.
+However, there are many students who do not know of our services are too embarrassed to seek counseling services alone, even when help is needed.
+If you are a faculty or staff member and concerned about a student’s well-being, refer the student to Counseling Services.

 - Talk to the student in private.
 Give the student your undivided attention and allow them to speak freely about their feelings.